What Is A UV Air Purifier?

 - CDC recommends installing UV disinfection in ductwork or at the ceiling to complement the existing air filter rather than replacing it.

-What Is UV light?
+What Is Ultraviolet Light?

 The Effectiveness Debate